sontek/sontek_net/blog/2014/08/03/preparing_cloud_images_with_libvirt.rst

 Preparing for the cloud
 ---------------------------------------------
-To prepare a virtual machine for the cloud you will need to install the cloud-init package, which allows the cloud providers to inject certain system settings when creating servers based on the image.
+To prepare a virtual machine for the cloud, you will need to install the ``cloud-init`` package, which allows the cloud providers to inject certain system settings when creating servers based on the image.
 These are things like hostname and ssh keys.